jehalley/getting-cleaningdata_final_project/README.md

 # getting-cleaningdata_final_project
 Read Me for Getting& Cleaning Data Final Project

-Thanks for grading my assignment!

-To view a properly formatted version of my data table “getting&cleaningdata_project.txt” you can either run the run_analysis.R script or open it in R using the following code:
+To view a properly formatted version of my data table “getting_cleaningdata_project.txt” you can either run the run_analysis.R script or open it in R using the following code:

-UCI_HAR_Tidy_Data <- read.table("./getting&cleaningdata_project.txt", header = TRUE)
+UCI_HAR_Tidy_Data <- read.table("./getting_cleaningdata_project.txt", header = TRUE)
 View(UCI_HAR_Tidy_Data)